Too Hot to Handle?

 This is an issue for investors not just in 2022 but over the longer term.
 Thanks to 30 years of disinflation, when it comes to tail events, investors are almost myopically focused on deflationary busts.
 The risk that inflation can pose to portfolios has been all but forgotten.
 Beyond the short-term vacillations of inflation, the observed transition from the supply-side economic policies that have underpinned three decades of disinflation to demand-side economics increases the probability of a world of higher inflation.
 Investors will increasingly have to grapple with two opposing tail risks: deflationary busts and inflationary busts.

 The transition from supply-side economics to demand-side economics will not be linear, and there is likely to be a tension between ‘the way things are’ and ‘the way things should be’.
-When inflation is elevated and accelerating there will be pressure for a return to orthodoxy, but when economies slow and the spectre of deflation returns, calls for new ideas will grow louder.
-An open mind about what this means for financial markets is therefore imperative.
+When inflation is elevated and accelerating there will be pressure for a return to orthodoxy, but when economies slow and the specter of deflation returns, calls for new ideas will grow louder.
+In our view, an open mind about what this means for financial markets is therefore imperative.
 History may indeed rhyme, but the overture of the last 30 years is increasingly likely to be a poor predictor of the next verse.

 1 Source: Bloomberg, January 2022.